Racing Luck (1941 film): Production

-Rupert Kathner and his partner Alma Brooks set up a new company to make the movie, Fanfare Films.
+Rupert Kathner and his partner Alma Brooks set up the production company Fanfare Films in 1941.
 The film was shot in mid-1941 at a small studio in North Sydney.
-There were only a few location scenes, such as the flashback to a battle.
+There were only a few location scenes, such as a flashback scene of a battle.

-It was known during filming as For Services Rendered.
+During filming the movie was titled For Services Rendered.
 Music was compiled from popular classics.

 Release

 The film had a minor release.
-The critic from The Australian Women's Weekly called it "one of the more amateurish local efforts" with "little entertainment value.
-Plot is trivial and jerkily developed, while the acting is at times painfully lame."
-The Sydney Morning Herald said that the film:

-Shows that decent support pictures could be produced here for very little money, compared with previous more expensive ones.
-They must, however, have better production and direction and a better story than Racing Luck.
+Although the jockey Darby Munro, who had a cameo, described it as the best Australian film he had ever seen, reception was not positive.
+A critic from The Australian Women's Weekly described it as "one of the more amateurish local efforts" with "little entertainment value.
+[The] plot is trivial and jerkily developed, while the acting is at times painfully lame."
+The Sydney Morning Herald reported that while the film demonstrated "support pictures could be produced here for very little money... they must... have better production and direction and a better story than Racing Luck.

-Kathner and his partner Alma Brooks were later charged with conspiracy to defraud by investors in Fanfare Films, but were acquitted.
-They had earlier been accused taking money from someone who was not mentally competent.
+In 1942, Kathner and his partner Alma Brooks were accused of taking money from an investor who was not mentally competent.They were later charged with conspiracy to defraud investors in Fanfare Films, but were acquitted.